best-practice-and-impact/qa-of-code-guidance/book/tools.md

 This section highlights tools that support reproducible analysis and research.
 This includes tools for general software development and bespoke packages that have been developed for government analysis.
-Those developed or contributed to within government are marked with an asterisk (*).
+Those developed or contributed to within government are marked with the abbreviation (gov).

 If you have developed a package for use in analysis or recommend any that are not included here, please add them to the list.
 You can request a new tool to be added to the list by [creating an issue on GitHub](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues/new/choose)